mindspore-ai/docs/docs/mindspore/source_en/faq/feature_advice.md

 <br/>

-<font size=3>**Q: How do I use models trained by MindSpore on Ascend 310?
+<font size=3>**Q: How do I use models trained by MindSpore on Atlas 200/300/500 inference product?
 Can they be converted to models used by HiLens Kit?**</font>

 A: Yes.
-HiLens Kit uses Ascend 310 as the inference core.
+HiLens Kit uses Atlas 200/300/500 inference product as the inference core.
 Therefore, the two questions are essentially the same, which both need to convert as OM model.
-Ascend 310 requires a dedicated OM model.
-Use MindSpore to export the ONNX or AIR model and convert it into an OM model supported by Ascend 310.
+Atlas 200/300/500 inference product requires a dedicated OM model.
+Use MindSpore to export the ONNX or AIR model and convert it into an OM model supported by Atlas 200/300/500 inference product.
 For details, see [Multi-platform Inference](https://www.mindspore.cn/tutorials/experts/en/master/infer/inference.html).

 <br/>